-Non-container business: This line of business is comprised of breakbulk and automobiles (roll-on and roll-off, also known as Ro-Ro) and Lift on Lift off breakbulk cargo (Lo-Lo).
-Aside from handling construction, agricultural and mining equipment as well as other rolling stock, the NWSA's South Harbor serves as a strategic military port for transport of military cargoes.
-Auto customers include GLOVIS America (Kia), Mazda, Mitsubishi and GM.
-Auto Warehousing Company (AWC), a tenant, is one of the largest auto processors in the United States.
+Non-container business: This line of business is comprised of breakbulk (roll-on and roll-off, also known as RoRo), bulk and auto cargoes.
+Aside from handling agricultural and mining equipment and other rolling stock, the NWSA's South Harbor serves as a strategic military port for transport of military cargoes.
+Auto customers include Kia, Mazda, Mitsubishi and GM.
+Auto Warehousing Company (AWC), a tenant, is the largest auto processor on the U.S. West Coast.